 What has giftedness got to do with emotional intensity?

 Gifted characteristics create emotional highs and lows that look like many mental disorders at times.
+One of the biggest challenges gifted individuals face is not being correctly identified as gifted by health professionals.
 Emerging across the world are initiatives across the world right now to combat pathologising and misdiagnosing gifted people.

 Most people are not aware that people with higher than average intelligence (gifted) often struggle with emotional regulation.
 In the field of giftedness psychology, this is known as ‘emotional over-excitability’.
 Over-excitabilities are extreme intensities or sensitivities that affect the ways in which an individual experiences the world.
 The Polish psychologist Dabrowski identified five types of “over-excitability” that he believed connected strongly to giftedness: intellectual, psychomotor, imaginative, sensual, and emotional.